 Energy suppliers buy the energy they need to supply you on the wholesale market.
 As with any other wholesale market, prices will change, and from time to time the supplier will adjust it's customers' prices to take account of this.
 At the moment, the general trend in energy prices is upwards, but this may change in the future.

 Back to Top What is the Energy Retail Price?

 The retail price is the price that you pay for your energy.
 It includes the cost of the energy purchased on the wholesale market (this accounts for between 40% to 50% of the total price), as well as the costs associated with getting the energy to your premises.
 This added with their margin and the commission paid to an energy broker, if applicable, will be the price that you see.Back to Top What is the Supply Start Date (SSD)?

 There will probably be a gap between signing the contract and starting supply.
 This is because a new supplier will need to register itself as your supplier, and this process can take a little time, approximately 28 days.

 What does your contract say about when your supply will start?
 If the supplier is not willing to promise that it will happen by a particular date, make sure that it is at least promising to do all it can (often called reasonable endeavours in the language of contracts) to start the supply quickly.

-If you have not entered into a new supply contract in sufficient time for your supply start date to coincide with the expiry of your current contract, you may be charged by your old supplier at “out of contract” deemed rates until your new supply contract is signed.
+If you have not entered into a new supply contract in sufficient time for your supply start date to coincide with the exiry date of your current contract.
+You may be charged by your old supplier at 'out of contract' deemed rates until your new supply contract is signed.
 These rates will usually be higher than your contracted rate.

 Obtaining a correct meter reading, on or close to the transfer date, is key to a successful change of supplier process, as this will form the basis of your final bill from your current supplier, and the opening bill from your new supplier.
 If a reading cannot be obtained, an estimated reading, based on previous read history, will have to be used.
 This reading is referred to as a deemed reading.